osm-flex/osm-flex/doc/index.rst

 -----------
 If you use the **OSM-flex**  package in your work, please cite the package directly:

 * Koks.
-E.E., Muhlhofer E., Kropf, C., Riedel, K. (2023).
+E.E., Mühlhofer E., Kropf, C.M., Riedel, L. (2023).
 OSM-flex: A Python package for flexible data extraction from OpenStreetMap.
 Zenodo. (link)

 Contents
 --------